Immune suppression assays

 - Add your compounds in either Step 1 (to measure effects on Treg polarization) or Step 2 (to measure effects on T cell suppression)

 CD4+ T cells can be efficiently polarized to Tregs using a cytokine cocktail containing IL-2 and TGF-β1.
 Efficient polarization to the Treg phenotype is measured by the up-regulation of the transcription factor Foxp3 using flow cytometry (see diagram).

 We have demonstrated that co-culture of naive CD8+ T cells (effector T cells, or Teff) with polarized Tregs dose-dependently inhibits CD8+ T cell proliferation compared to incubation of CD8+ T cells alone.
 Results are expressed as % suppression.

-There is a baseline lack of proliferation in CD8+ T cells alone (blue line), with a dose-dependent increase in suppression following the addition of Tregs (orange line), leading to 90% suppression of CD8+ proliferation at the highest dose of Tregs.
+Resting CD8+ T cells cultured alone (blue line) show low rates of suppression and this is taken as a baseline for the assay, with a dose-dependent increase in suppression following the addition of Tregs (orange line), leading to 90% suppression of CD8+ proliferation at the highest dose of Tregs.